roseannenguyen/09-ReadMe-Generator/utils/READMEExample.md

   - [Questions](#questions)

   ## Description:
-  This application creates a README file.
+  This is a readme generator that creates a readme file for your projects.

   ## Installation:
-  NPM INIT and Inquirer were installed.
+  npm inquirer and init were installed.

   ## Usage:
-  This project was created for coding boot camp course.
+  This was used for the U of A Coding Boot Camp course.

   ## License(s) Used:
   MIT